Sam Fender

 Samuel Thomas Fender (born 25 April 1994) is an English singer, songwriter, and musician.
-He is known for his high tenor voice and Geordie accent, layered over music characterised by a roots-orientated rock approach.
-Fender's sound relies primarily on his traditional American musical upbringing combined with a classic British rock sensibility.
-He has been acclaimed by critics and musicians for his songwriting proficiency.
+Born and raised in North Shields, Fender discovered his passion for music during his teenage years and released several singles independently beginning in 2017.
+His sound relies primarily on his traditional American musical upbringing combined with a British rock sensibility.
+He is known for his high tenor voice and Geordie accent.
+Recognised for his songwriting style, Fender is the recipient of three Brit Awards.

-Fender was born and grew up in North Shields.
-He found his vocation as a singer-songwriter around the age of 14 and subsequently released several singles independently, being named one of the BBC's Sound of 2018.
-Fender signed to Polydor Records and released his debut EP, Dead Boys, in November 2018.
-He won the Critics' Choice Award at the 39th Brit Awards and released his debut album, Hypersonic Missiles, in September 2019, which entered the UK Albums Chart at number one.
-His second album Seventeen Going Under was released in October 2021 and also topped the UK Albums Chart and spawned the UK hit single "Seventeen Going Under".
-In 2022, Fender received the Brit Award for Best British Alternative/Rock Act and the Ivor Novello Award for Best Song Musically and Lyrically.
+In addition to being named one of the BBC's Sound of 2018, Fender signed to Polydor Records and released his debut EP, Dead Boys, in 2018.
+He won the Critics' Choice Award at the 2019 Brit Awards and released his debut album, Hypersonic Missiles, which entered the UK Albums Chart at number one, that same year.
+His second album, Seventeen Going Under, was released in 2021.
+The album topped the UK Albums Chart and received a nomination for the 2022 Mercury Prize, with its title track gaining commercial success.
+In 2022 and 2025, Fender won the Brit Award for British Rock/Alternative Act.
+In October 2025, he was awarded the Mercury Prize for his third studio album People Watching.

 Early life

-Samuel Thomas Fender was born on 25 April 1994 in North Shields, England, to Shirley and Alan Fender.
+Samuel Thomas Fender was born on 25 April 1994, in North Shields, England, to Shirley and Alan Fender.
 He has a brother, Liam, nine years his senior.
 Shirley was a nurse, and Alan was an electrician; the working class family lived in a terraced house in the suburb of North Shields.
 Alan is also a singer-songwriter, guitarist, and pianist, whilst Liam plays the drums.
 Both were musicians performing locally.
 Fender described the first 10 years of his life as "comfortable" within a musical family.
 His great-great-grandmother was Irish.
 His father later became a music teacher.

 He had a tumultuous late childhood and adolescence.
-His mother abandoned him when he was eight years old, but he later returned to her after being forced out of his father's house by his stepmother.
+His mother left when he was eight years old, although he later reconnected with her when he, at age 17, was forced out of his father's house by his stepmother.
 His mother was then living in the Scottish Borders, and Fender would grow up there when he visited her.

-At the age of eight, Fender received his first guitar from his father.
-He became "proficient" on the guitar at age 10 whilst being fascinated by Jimmy Page, Jimi Hendrix, and Slash.
-Fender attended John Spence Community High School.
+At age eight, Fender received his first guitar from his father.
+Fascinated by Jimmy Page, Jimi Hendrix and Slash, he became "proficient" on the guitar at age 10.
+Fender attended John Spence Community High School in Preston, Tyne and Wear.
 He was bullied for being overweight and unathletic as a child.
 When he was a young teen, he and his mother discovered the body of a woman they knew who died by suicide, which affected his formative years.
-Fender said: "Suddenly mortality became real.
-Life and death became concrete."